HelpMe-Pls/Life-Engineering/Frontend/CSS/Flow layout.md

 }
 ```
 #### Circular radius
-- A trick to have consistant symmetrical and circular corners a dynamic element's size is to use an [unrealistically large](https://courses.joshwcomeau.com/css-for-js/09-little-big-details/02.02-circular-radius) pixel value.
+- A trick to have consistent symmetrical and circular corners a dynamic element's size is to use an [unrealistically large](https://courses.joshwcomeau.com/css-for-js/09-little-big-details/02.02-circular-radius) pixel value.
 The moment the two corners touch, when the combined radiuses exceed the element's height, the pixel value becomes hypothetical.

 ## Padding